sherwynds/Space-Invaders/README.md

 ## Installation
 1. Download or clone this repository using `git clone`
-2. Navigate to the folder using `cd Space-Invaders`.
+2. Navigate to the folder using `cd Space-Invaders`
-3. Install the requirements with `pip install requirements.txt`.
+3. Install the requirements with `pip install requirements.txt`
-4. Run the game with `python space_invaders.py`.
+4. Run the game with `python space_invaders.py`

 ## Credits